Guide to Skiing Japan

 So you want to ski Japan huh?
 You’re not the only one who’s been lured into travel by images of impossibly deep snow followed by hot spring soaks and steaming noodle bowls.
 Before you book your tickets to the land of the rising sun, here’s some background information and a few tips to help you make the most of your experience.

-Holiday Recipe: Elk Tongue Sliders with Sauerkraut & Chimichurri
+Chef Eduardo Garcia’s Holiday Table: Elk Tongue Sliders with Sauerkraut & Chimichurri

 Oh, the tongue, you noble muscle you.
 Functional in every breath, taste and experience, the tongue is unavoidable.
 And yet little celebrated and rarely seen is the tongue on our modern fare.
 Versatile and equally toothsome eaten raw as a tartare, smoked, pickled or slow cooked as I do here.